 2. It is perfect for an e-commerce website that demands more bandwidth to handle user traffic and disk space to manage the website data.

-3. It is a low-cost solution for your hosting requirements at a minimum cost possible.
+3. It is a low-cost solution for your hosting requirements at the minimum cost possible.

-4. A VPS server can run for years and stays as fresh as it once installed.
+4. A VPS server can run for years and stays as fresh as it once installed the pricing of dedicated internet access

 Having a dedicated server is no less than owning an entire house.
 It is a perfect choice for those who are running a successful online campaign or a website that deals with massive viewer traffic every second.